On this page:

 The design response must accompany your application.

-Many of the objectives in clauses 54, 55 and 58 include decision guidelines that require council to consider the design response when assessing whether an objective or associated standard has been met.
+Many of the residential provisions in clauses 54, 55 and 58 include decision guidelines that require council to consider the design response when assessing whether an objective or associated standard has been met.

 Use the design response to explain how the design: